joy-of-react/hello-next/README.md

 ```

 **Note:** Unlike create-react-app, we need to run the `dev` command, not `start`.
 The `start` command is used to run a _production_ server; we'll learn more about that later in the course.

+## Troubleshooting

+- Please make sure you're using Node.js version 16.14 or higher.
+This is the minimum Node version required by Next.js.
+  - You can find your current Node version by running `node -v` in a terminal.
+If the value is less than 16.14, you'll want to upgrade Node to the [current LTS (Long Term Support) version](https://nodejs.org/en).